stephendickens1/stephen-python-projects/README.md

 The idea is for you to discuss in your teams and try to flag any potential security concerns that you may come up with.
 What can you anticipate that could go wrong if we were to deploy this application to production?

-Remember that the soonest we start taking security into consideration in the SLDC, the better.
+Remember that the soonest we start taking security into consideration in the SLDC, the better. :closed_lock_with_key:

 ## Our GitLab Pipeline